boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ---
-title: "An Overview of IETF Network Slicing Efforts"
+title: "An Overview of Network Slicing Efforts in The IETF"
 abbrev: "IETF Network Slicing"
 category: info